 Local directory path where generated files will be saved

-Fern generates your code, commits it to main, and tags a new release.
+Fern generates your code, commits it to the default branch (or the branch you specify), and tags a new release.

 Name of your repository in GitHub.